|THE SOFTCOVER, E-BOOK & AUDIOBOOK*|

 Building Your Permaculture Property is exactly what is needed in the regenerative agriculture, homesteading and permaculture community right now.
 It is loaded with practical, non-ideological and actionable material on how to approach building your permaculture homestead.
 The information here is completely guided by experience and facts, unlike a lot of content out there these days that is rooted in hopes and dreams and built on a lack of practical application.
 This book will certainly be my manual as I develop my off-grid permaculture homestead.

 A self-help book to take the reader from thinking into action, BYPP offers an excellent addition to permaculture theory, and provides a key resource for all designers.
 By confronting and working through real, thorny, and often invisible human and landscape problems—a terrain in which they have earned their share of cuts and bruises—the authors slice through the Gordian Knot that stops most people from realizing their home and nature visions through this powerful design system.
-Their vibrant and positive attitude yoked to psychological insight harnesses clean language and a keen focus on process to cut a neat furrow of systematic thinking through the complexity of living systems assessment, design, and management.
 Offering a window on digital design tools, clever illustrations, and ample examples from the demanding world of cold prairie farming, the Avises and co-author Coen have created a well-marked pathway for the advanced learner to reach professional outcomes.